Accessibility Tools

 This page contains some simple things you can do that will make a difference and support our vision.

-The first thing you can do is calculate your carbon footprint.
+One of the first things you can do is calculate your carbon footprint.
+This will give you a good idea of where most emissions are generated in your everyday life.
 You will find, like most people, you generate the most carbon emissions from the way you heat your home, the way you move around, your diet and the amount of waste you produce.

 Calculate your carbon footprint